 ROC in partnership with Town of Lake Lure and Rutherford County host an AmeriCorps position with CMLC’s Project Conserve.
 This is a National Service program in which members come from across the nation to dedicate themselves to serving western North Carolina for an 11 month service term.
 The program focuses on collaboration with nonprofit organizations, community groups and local governments to provide service throughout the region.

-Robin Schultze is our Trails Coordinator.
-He will be helping to expand and improve Rutherford County’s growing trail system and community connection to public lands.
-He is a native of Nahunta, Georgia.
-He received his Bachelor's degree from the University of Georgia and recently finished his master's degree in Ecology and Land-Use Planning at the University of Michigan.
+Baily Hornstein is our Trails Coordinator.
+She will be helping to expand and improve Rutherford County’s growing trail system and community connection to public lands.
+She is a native of Chicago, Illinois, and received her Bachelor's degree in Biology from the University of Wisconsin -Whitewater.
+She is looking forward to creating opportunities for others to get outside and explore the awe-inspiring offerings the local landscape provides.
+She is especially excited for local rock climbing opportunities!

 The goal of our Trail Boss and River Steward programs is to create a team of dedicated volunteer leaders that take special interest and ownership of our tail systems, protecting and preserving them for generations to come.